andrew/ultimate-awesome/README.md

 - [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [links](https://github.com/pawroman/links) - Links to programming and software engineering related resources I found useful or interesting.
 A personal "awesome list".
 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.
+- [Awesome-Machine-learning-for-discovery-of-physical-laws](https://github.com/usccolumbia/Awesome-Machine-learning-for-discovery-of-physical-laws) - A curated list of awesome resources on using machine learning and data science for discovery of physical laws.
 - [awesome-masonite](https://github.com/vaibhavmule/awesome-masonite) - Curating the best Masonite packages and resources.
 - [banano-awesome](https://github.com/zh/banano-awesome) - BANANO currency related resources - documents, sites, projects etc. .
 - [awesome-stablecoins](https://github.com/0xperp/awesome-stablecoins) - A hopefully comprehensive guide to the stablecoin landscape.